-The BIO International Convention is the world’s largest and most prestigious biotechnology event, drawing industry leaders from more than 74 countries.
+The BIO International Convention is the world’s largest and most prestigious biotechnology event, drawing industry leaders from around the globe.
 More than one-third of attendees arrive from outside of the U.S. ready to share their extensive knowledge and establish vital relationships.

 BIO has hosted Heads of State, Deputy Prime Ministers, Federal Ministers, Ambassadors, as well as heads of regulatory agencies, patenting offices, and national reimbursement authorities in all of its previous conventions.
 Our esteemed government participants receive special opportunities to meet and interact with CEOs and other senior executives attending the Convention.

 We encourage international attendees to plan early!
 If you need a visa application, we encourage you to start the process at least 3 months out.
 International flights should be booked at least 3 months in advance.

 Most international attendees visit as part of an international delegation; an official group of ten or more attendees from a country other than the U.S., organized on a national level.
-The top 10 largest international delegations at BIO 2017 were: Canada, South Korea, United Kingdom, Japan, Germany, China, France, Australia, Brazil, and Taiwan.
+The top 10 largest international delegations at BIO 2018 were: Canada, South Korea, United Kingdom, Japan, Germany, France, China, Taiwan, Australia, and Switzerland.

 For more information on international attendees or to identify an international delegation organizer, please visit the international delegations information section, or email firstname.lastname@example.org.
 Many international attendees and international delegations participate in a pavilion in the BIO Exhibition.
 See the list of regional pavilions.

-Global leaders will gather in Boston to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
+Global leaders will gather in Philadelphia to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
 Our programs and activities address all of these pressing issues throughout three days of education, networking, exhibits and business partnering.
 We are especially committed to showcasing international participation and enhancing international attendees' experience.

 Emerging Opportunities in Global Markets Track